-Storytellers, caregivers, world creators, and narrative disruptors, Black Femme/Women dancers have historically and are uniquely positioned to embody imagination and three-dimensional awareness lending to empathetic and affective leadership.
+Storytellers, caregivers, world creators, and narrative disruptors, Black Femme/Women dancers have historically and are uniquely positioned to embody imagination and three-dimensional awareness lending to empathetic and affective community members and leaders.
 Through print & audio interviews, Harnessing Our Gardens archives the necessity, impact, and journey of Black Femme/Women dance leaders.

 Harnessing Our Gardens is presented by Victoria Lynn Awkward with mentorship from Phaye Polikoff-Chen, Nnenna Loveth, and Angelique M. C-Dina and funding from Mass Humanities: Expanding Mass Stories.